 12. Dried fruits

 Dried fruits are energy-dense dehydrated fruits containing considerable amounts of vitamins, minerals, dietary fiber, and certain bioactive compounds.
 Moderate consumption of dry fruits is associated with several health benefits in the long run (22).
 Dried fruits, such as prunes, pears, figs, and dates, can be included in porridge, shakes, smoothies, and desserts.
-Figs may have the highest fibre content of any dried fruit with 7.3g of fiber per half a cup.
+Figs may have the highest fiber content of any dried fruit with 7.3g of fiber per half a cup.

 13. Nuts and seeds